About Bishop Stephen:

 There probably won’t be time to explore all of this, but I hope that these will be the threads running through our time together, and I pray that from them God may weave something beautiful that can be of lasting benefit to the Church of God in New Zealand.
 I also hope our time together will be encouraging, helping us to see and celebrate the good things we are already doing and even be evangelise ourselves, finding that time apart to think about these things will also refresh our spirits with the good and ever replenishing news of the gospel.”

-To view a list of books authored by Bishop Stephen, and available for sale at the Hui, click here.
+To view and purchase books authored by Bishop Stephen, click here.

 This workshop will look at our journey as a church of 18-30 year-olds to discover meaning and power in liturgy, sacrament and prayer.
 From firing pottery chalices, to building our own altar, and working alongside Diocesan liturgists to select Eucharistic liturgy that represents the life of our community, this is the story of how we have become young people deeply in touch with tradition alongside our charismatic roots